eduardiazf/rfcs/text/0000-client-generators.md

 This section outlines how the generator API fits into the SDK and how the SDK will roughly look like.
 As soon as we have the SDK specced out in more detail, we will update this section.

 The current assumption is, that the CLI will ship the Prisma native image binary, which right now is about 91mb in size, 27mb zipped.
 The Prisma CLI will still be available with under the `prisma` package name.
 One possibility could be to let this npm package also expose all SDK functionality, including the generator class and utilities needed to implement a TypeScript-based generator.
 However, as this would add an unnecessary, tremendous overhead to the package size of each generator, it probably makes more sense to package SDK-related code in a separate package.
 While it's not yet clear, if the Prisma binary should be part of the SDK, one thing is clear, which is that we can package all generator related logic into one package, for example `prisma-generate`.
-This package still could be a depenency of the Prisma SDK and eventually reexposed, if it makes sense.
+This package still could be a dependency of the Prisma SDK and eventually re-exposed, if it makes sense.

+## Generating to `node_modules`

 # Drawbacks

 - There is an inconsistency between TypeScript and non-TypeScript generators in the spec, in that the TypeScript generators are able to communicate reserved words and typings for the arguments.
-Thus the TypeScript generators don't have the responsibilty to check for the resulting error cases, while the non-TypeScript generators have to.
+Thus the TypeScript generators don't have the responsibility to check for the resulting error cases, while the non-TypeScript generators have to.

 # Alternatives

 - A declarative API always is more limited than an imperative one.
 We could for example provide a .js or .ts config file, in which users can create generator statements more dynamic.
 Right now there is no reason to do so, as the prisma.yml already allows injection of env vars, which gives some level of flexibility.

 # Adoption strategy

 The proposal itself is a non-breaking change for the core generators.
 While the internal implementation while change significantly, users will not see any difference.

 # How we teach this

 The usage of generators has already great resources.
 The part, that needs more attention is the new possibility for developers to create their on clients.
 This needs examples and tutorials both for TypeScript and non-TypeScript languages, which implement simplified versions of the current client API.

 # Unresolved questions

 - [ ] The Prisma SDK still needs to be specced out, but as already discussed in `Inclusion in Prisma SDK`, it is very unlikely that there will be any significant findings from the Prisma SDK, which will change this spec, as this area is fairly isolated.
 - [ ] We should come up with better terminology instead of "TypeScript" and "Non-TypeScript" for the different ways of implementing a generator.